-Heating water can account for up to 20% of your average home energy bill.
-With new green initiatives for energy efficiency, most people are replacing their old water heaters with new, more energy efficient models.
-These new water heaters may be more expensive upfront but will save you money in the long run.
+Heating water can account for up to 20 percent of your average home energy bill.
+With new green initiatives for energy efficiency, most people are replacing their old water heaters with new, more energy-efficient models.
+These new water heaters may be more expensive up front but will save you money in the long run.

-There are four different kinds of water heaters.
+There are four different types of water heaters:

-These are basically tall cylinders that are filled by a cold water pipe and water is heated in the tank, then distributed through a hot water pipe.
-These are typically fueled by gas and can run off a separate line or your already established natural gas line.
+Storage-tank heaters are basically tall cylinders filled by a cold-water pipe, and water is heated in the tank, then distributed through a hot-water pipe.
+These are typically fueled by gas and can run off a separate line or your already-established natural gas line.
 Sometimes you will see these heated by oil or electric, but gas is the most economical way to heat this.

-These are sometimes called “instantaneous water heaters” and are often no bigger than a suitcase.
-They heat only the amount of water that is needed by an electric coil or natural gas.
-They have a longer life expectancy and are more energy efficient, but have a limited flow rate which can be an issue with larger households.
+Tankless heaters are sometimes called “instantaneous water heaters” and are often no bigger than a suitcase.
+They heat only the amount of water needed by an electric coil or natural gas.
+Tankless heaters have a longer life expectancy and are more energy efficient, but they have a limited flow rate that can be an issue with larger households.

 Hybrid Electric Heaters

-This is a conventional water heater paired with a heat pump, in which a heat pump is used to heat the water in your tank.
-These are 2-3 times more energy efficient than a typical storage-tank heater and cost less to operate.
-These systems are dependent on the geographical location of your home and the space in which they will be installed.
+Hybrid electric heaters are conventional water heaters paired with a heat pump, in which a heat pump is used to heat the water in your tank.
+These are two to three times more energy efficient than a typical storage-tank heater and cost less to operate.
+These systems are dependent on the geographical location of your home and the space where they will be installed.

 Solar Water Heaters

-These are similar to an electric water heater but instead of using a heat pump to heat the water, solar energy is used.
-This system works the same as a heat pump by transferring heat and energy to a coil system with which to heat the water, it just uses solar energy versus ground energy.
-These systems are up to 50 percent more energy efficient than their counterparts but also require a back up system for use on cloudy or high demand days.
+Solar water heaters are similar to an electric water heater, but instead of using a heat pump to heat the water, solar energy is used.
+This system works the same to heat the water as a heat pump, by transferring heat and energy to a coil system––using solar energy rather than ground energy.
+These systems are up to 50 percent more energy efficient than their counterparts but also require a backup system for use on cloudy or high-demand days.